 Finally, older dogs between 7 and 12 years of age are at risk.

-Treatment for GDV
+Treatment for Bloat in Dogs

 Treatment of GDV cannot be done by you alone.
 You absolutely have to take your dog into a vet as quickly as possible.
 Along with the swollen stomach, you may notice your dog is whining, having difficulty defecating, sitting or laying in an abnormal position as if they’re uncomfortable, or having a weak pulse.